eddietheengineer/VoronDocs/pre-build/faq.md

 ### Can I print in (PLA, PETG, resin, etc.)?

-Voron printers are designed to be able to print ABS and other materials that require elevated chamber temperatures in excess of 60C.
+Voron printers are designed to be able to print ABS and other materials that can require elevated chamber temperatures in excess of 60C.
 As a result materials that have a heat deflection temperature or glass transition temperature of 90C or higher are strongly recommended for making the Voron components from.
-From a cost/benefit perspective, ABS and ABS+ are the most recommended materials.
+While other materials may meet the requirements, from a cost/benefit perspective, ABS and ABS+ are the most recommended materials.

-Most hobby resins have issues with long-term dimensional stability.
-Many of them will continue to shrink as the slowly dry out, making them unsuitable for long-term structural use.
-There are commercial resins that would likely work but there is no list at this time.
+Most hobby-grade resin prints have issues with long-term dimensional stability.
+Many of them will continue to shrink as they slowly dry out, making them unsuitable for long-term structural use.
+There are many commercial resins that would likely work but there is no definitive list at this time.

-If the prospective Voron owner is not currently able to print in ABS for some reason, we recommend looking at the Voron print-it-forward (PIF) program.
+If the prospective Voron owner is not currently able to print in ABS for any reason, we recommend looking at the Voron print-it-forward (PIF) program.
 Individuals can submit a request for another Voron owner to print the minimum functional parts for them.
+There are costs and wait times associated.

 ### How much filament do I need?